SergioAlias/sporeflow/README.md

 1. Clone the repository

+2. Create a Screen (see section **Immediate submit and Screen**)

-2. Run the following command to download (if needed) and activate the SporeFlow environment, and to set aliases for the main functions:
+3. Run the following command to download (if needed) and activate the SporeFlow environment, and to set aliases for the main functions:
 ```bash
 source init_sporeflow.sh
 ```

-3. Edit `config/config.yml` with your experiment details.
+4. Edit `config/config.yml` with your experiment details.
 Variables annotated with #cluster# must also be updated in `config/cluster_config.yml`.

-4. If needed, modify `time`, `ncpus` and `memory` variables in `config/cluster_config.yml`.
+5. If needed, modify `time`, `ncpus` and `memory` variables in `config/cluster_config.yml`.

-5. Download a UNITE classfier in QIIME2 format from [https://github.com/colinbrislawn/unite-train/releases](https://github.com/colinbrislawn/unite-train/releases).
+6. Download a UNITE classfier in QIIME2 format from [https://github.com/colinbrislawn/unite-train/releases](https://github.com/colinbrislawn/unite-train/releases).
 We recommend using one of the following (remember to change the name accordingly in `config/config.yml`):
    - `unite_ver10_dynamic_all_04.04.2024-Q2-2024.2.qza`
    - `unite_ver10_99_all_04.04.2024-Q2-2024.2.qza`

-6. Run the following command to start the workflow:
+7. Run the following command to start the workflow:
 ```bash
 sf_run
 ```